kinsluv2025-ops/kinsluv-live-app/README.md

 # Kinsluv Live – Full Repo Skeleton (Extended)

-This repository is a ready-to-deploy skeleton for a Crush/Kinsluv-style live streaming app using ZEGOCLOUD (Zego) for real-time streaming, MongoDB for persistence, React frontend, Node.js backend, Docker, and GitHub Actions CI.
+This repository is a ready-to-deploy skeleton for a Kinsluv-style live streaming app using ZEGOCLOUD (Zego) for real-time streaming, MongoDB for persistence, React frontend, Node.js backend, Docker, and GitHub Actions CI.